Behavioural/Competency Questions and Answers

 How to answer a competency based question

 When answering such questions you need to keep your responses concise and well structured.
-The following framework (STAR) is very useful in answering competency questions: – breaking the answer down into three distinct sections – situation, action and result.
+The following framework (STAR) is very useful in answering competency questions: – breaking the answer down into four distinct sections – situation, task, action and result.

 In outlining the situation, give a concise background ensuring that you avoid unnecessary detail.
 Outline the task or the specifics of what’s required- the when, where and who.
 When describing the action you took; focus on skills you used and the problems you solved.
 When highlighting the result, it is more powerful if you can quantify your outcome eg. “We got the project completed one week before deadline” or “as a result of the actions we took, sales increased by 20%.”

 Bear in mind that the interviewer wants to know what you personally did in the situation you are describing, not what the team did or what you think you could have done.
 When drawing on examples, make sure you focus on the recent past – ideally giving examples from the past four to five years.
 Have a few examples up your sleeve as it shows a greater breadth of experience.
 If you constantly go back to the same example, you will give the impression that your experience is limited.